Improved Smoothed Analysis of Multiobjective Optimization

-The actual \tWitness\ function that we use in the proof of Theorem~\ref{thm:MainFirstMoment} is more complex because it has to deal with some technicalities.
-In particular, the case that some set~$\C_t$ is empty has to be handled.
+The actual \tWitness function that we use in the proof of Theorem~\ref{thm:MainFirstMoment} is more complex because it has to deal with some technicalities.
+In particular, the case that some set~$\C_t$ is empty, in which~$x^{(t)}$ and~$\R_t$ would be undefined in the function above, has to be handled.
 For the purpose of illustration we ignore these technicalities here and assume that~$\C_t$ is never empty.
-The crucial oberservation that has been made by Moitra and O'Donnell is that if there is a Pareto-optimal solution~$x\in\S$ that lies in~$B$, then~$x^{(0)}=x$ (assuming that no two solutions lie in the same $\e$-box).
-Hence, the solution~$x^{(0)}$ returned by the \tWitness\ function is the only candidate for a Pareto-optimal solution in~$B$.
+The crucial observation that has been made by Moitra and O'Donnell is that if there is a Pareto-optimal solution $x \in \S$ that lies in~$B$, then $x^{(0)} = x$ (assuming that no two solutions lie in the same $\e$-box).
+Hence, the solution~$x^{(0)}$ returned by the \tWitness function is the only candidate for a Pareto-optimal solution in~$B$.